niklas1347/Overview_nudgedClimateSimulations/README.md

 | ICON | in preparation |  |  |  |  |  |  |  |  |

 ## AWI-CM-1
+Q:
+- The long nudged simulation is not avaliable anymore.
+- Is there a descriptive google doc about the strongly nudged simulation as well?
+- Why do the n2014 runs start with the forcing from 1854 and the n2017 ones from 1851?
+Shouldn't it be the other way around?

-Briefly, spectral nudging was applied to vorticity and divergence fields between 100 and 700 hPa with a sigmoidal transition, using a relaxation timescale of 24 hours and a spectral truncation at zonal wavenumber 20.
+Briefly, spectral nudging was applied to vorticity and divergence fields between 100 and 700 hPa with a sigmoidal transition, using a relaxation timescale of 24 hours (weakly nudged) and 1 hour (strongly nudged) and a spectral truncation at zonal wavenumber 20.
 Since the model is fully coupled, ocean and sea ice states are fully dynamic and can adapt to varying background climate conditions and the imposed wind anomalies.
+Storylines are first initialized using states from our AWI-CM-1-1-MR historical and Shared Socio-economic Pathway scenario ssp370 free-running simulations to produce the different background climate conditions.
+Preindustrial, present-day, +2 °C, +3 °C and +4 °C conditions are obtained by branching nudged simulations off the free runs respectively.
+Storyline simulations are then extended from these different initial states, and nudged to the global atmospheric vorticity and divergence from ERA5 for the respecitve time period.

 #### Data ownership:
 The simulations are created by the Alfred Wegener Institute, Helmholtz-Center for Polar and Marine Research, Bremerhaven, Germany.
 Contact with the working group is mandatory before usage of the data.
 Contact persons are [Helge Goessling](mailto:helge.goessling@awi.de), [Antonio Sánchez Benítez](mailto:antonio.sanchez.benitez@awi.de) and [Marylou Athanase](mailto:marylou.athanase@awi.de).